kathir-ks/LLM/README.md

 # LLM
- A small project to build a llm from scratch
+ A small code to build a transformer from scratch